phusion/passenger_apt_automation/ConceptualIntroductionToDebianPackaging.md

 ### pbuilder: ensuring that the packaging specification is correct

-Pbuilder is a tool for building packages in an isolated environment so that you can more easily test a package's correctness.
+Pbuilder is a tool for building packages in an isolated environment (a chroot) so that you can more easily test a package's correctness.

 Dpkg-buildpackage and debuild operate directly on the current operating system environment.
 This is fairly straightforward, but it has a drawback: it depends implicitly on your system's state.
 What does this mean?